 Certificate Overview

-ELB supports two types of certificates.
-If you add an HTTPS listener, you need to bind a server certificate to it.
+When you add an HTTPSor TLS listener, you need to bind a server certificate to it.
 To enable mutual authentication, you also need to bind a CA certificate to the listener.
+You can purchase a server certificate from Huawei Cloud SSL Certificate Manager (SCM) or upload your own certificates to the ELB console.

-• Server certificate: used for SSL handshake negotiations if an HTTPS listener is used.
-Both the certificate content and private key are required.
+Used for SSL handshake negotiations if an HTTPSor TLS listener is used.
+Both the certificate content and private key are required. |

-• CA certificate: issued by a certificate authority (CA) and used to verify the certificate issuer.
-If HTTPS mutual authentication is required, HTTPS connections can be established only when the client provides a certificate issued by a specific CA.
+Also called client CA public key certificate and used to verify the client certificate issuer.
+If mutual authentication is required, connections can be established only when the client provides a certificate issued by a specific CA. |

 Precautions

-• A certificate can be used by multiple load balancers but only needs to be uploaded to ELB once.
+- A certificate can be used by multiple load balancers but only needs to be uploaded to ELB once.

-• You must specify a domain name for an SNI certificate.
+- You must specify a domain name for an SNI certificate.
 The domain name must be the same as that in the certificate.
 An SNI certificate can have multiple domain names.

-• For each certificate type, a listener can have only one certificate by default, but a certificate can be bound to more than one listener.
+- For each certificate type, a listener can have only one certificate by default, but a certificate can be bound to more than one listener.
 If SNI is enabled for the listener, multiple server certificates can be bound.

-• Only original certificates are supported.
+- Only original certificates are supported.
 That is to say, you cannot encrypt your certificates.

-• You can use self-signed certificates.
+- You can use self-signed certificates.
 However, note that self-signed certificates pose security risks.
 It is recommended that you use certificates issued by third parties.

-• ELB supports certificates only in PEM format.
+- ELB only supports certificates in PEM format.
 If you have a certificate in any other format, you must convert it to a PEM-encoded certificate.

-• If a certificate has expired, you need to manually replace or delete it.
+- If a certificate has expired, you need to manually replace or delete it.

 Certificate Format